 Subscribers to our bulletin will only be contacted with relevant Scotland-Malawi content such as, but not limited to, campaigns, events, news and member benefits.
 We will never pass your personal data, outside of contracted services, to any third party outside of the SMP.

 Partners working in relevant Areas of Partnership may be sent information relevant to a particular Forum or focus group.
-It is possible to opt out of these communications at any time through the provided Opt Out option on the communication or by emailing .
+It is possible to opt out of these communications at any time through the provided Opt Out option or by emailing .

 In order to carry out our contractual and management responsibilities, we may, from time to time, need to share an employee’s personal data with one or more third party supplier, for example, to pension providers and HM Revenue & Customs.